Schema Transformations

 Materialize with Regex | Use a custom regular expression to transform one column into one or more searchable columns with distinct content. |

-Materialize with JSONPath | Use a JSONPath expression to select and transform a field inside a JSON string blob as a materialized column that can be used for filtering and analytics. |
+Materialize with JSONPath | Use a JSONPath expression to select and transform one or more fields inside a JSON string blob as materialized columns that can be used for filtering and analytics. |

 Treat as IP | For an IP address that is usually stored as a string value, select Treated as IP to virtually transform that value to an IP data column. |